chiminey/chiminey/docs/sc_create.rst

 Creating a smart connector involves completing three tasks:

-  #. providing the core functionality of the smart connector,
+  #. providing :ref:`the core functionality <sc_core_fcn>`` of the smart connector,
-  #. attaching resources and optional non-functional properties, and
+  #. attaching :ref:`resources and optional non-functional properties <sc_attach_resources>``, and
-  #. registering the new smart connector with the Chiminey platform.
+  #. :ref:`registering <sc_registration>` the new smart connector with the Chiminey platform.

-Let's create a new smart connector that generates a random number with a timestamp,  and then writes the output to a file.
+Each tasks are discussed below by  creating an example smart connector.
+This  smart connector  generates a random number with a timestamp,  and then writes the output to a file.

+.. include:: <loginterm.rst>

+.. _sc_core_fcn:

 The Core Function
 """"""""""""""""